smarter-travel-media/warthog/doc/source/api.rst

 the library are public and which parts are internal.

 Functionality in the :mod:`warthog.core`, :mod:`warthog.client`, and
-:mod:`warthog.transport` modules are included in this module as a single, flat namespace.
+:mod:`warthog.transport` modules is included in this module under a single, flat namespace.
 This allows a simple and consistent way to interact with the library.

 Exceptions from the :mod:`warthog.exceptions` module are intentionally not included in the :mod:`warthog.api` module.
 If you wish to handle exceptions